EhabShahat/MKexam/FIX_ADMIN_PERMISSIONS.md

 4. ✅ Login still works for all admins

 ## What This Fixes
-✅ Admin creation form now works from the UI
+✅ **Permission errors** - Admin creation form now works from UI
+✅ **Ambiguous column error** - Fixed "column reference 'user_id' is ambiguous"
+✅ Can list all administrators
+✅ Can create new administrators
+✅ Can remove administrators
-✅ No more need to manually run SQL commands
+✅ No more manual SQL commands needed
-✅ Admin management is accessible to logged-in admins
-✅ Secure - all functions still verify admin privileges
+✅ Secure - functions still verify admin privileges internally
+✅ Compatible with RLS (Row Level Security) policies

 ## Notes
 - The functions were already secure with `is_admin()` checks
 - We only made them **callable** by authenticated users
 - The functions will still reject non-admin users
-- This is the proper pattern for admin-only RPC functions